|

 Control Volume methods to solve the physical equations that govern flow of a

+resin through a porous medium.
 When CAD-files are available it is possible to import 3D models from STL, DXF

 and PATRAN files.
 However, the availability can be a problem due to copyright,